matthewliou/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 Answer:
 ![image](https://github.com/user-attachments/assets/b396a86d-47d9-48f4-8b75-22942dc1ba49)

-### Questions 10: What was the volume of orders for each day of the week?
+### Question 10: What was the volume of orders for each day of the week?
 ```
 SELECT
     TO_CHAR(order_time, 'Day') as day_of_week,